daleonpz/Research-Project/chapter1.md

 Finally, let us explain the organization of this research project.
 In chapter 2, we present the design and implementation of our rover-app with some theoretical background.
-In chapter 3, experimental results.
+In chapter 3, we show the experimental results.
-In chapter 4, we describe challenges and issues that should be addressed in further versions.
+In chapter 4, we describe challenges and issues.
 At the end of the document, we summarize the conclusions.